 When IMPRESS and IMAGE are defined together, IUP does not show the element's border to provide a 3D effect; the user has to define the border in the image itself.

-In Windows, when using Windows XP Visual Styles the BGCOLOR and FGCOLOR attributes are ignored when a text button is created, for buttons with an image the XP style is ignored and a traditional border is displayed.
+In Windows, when using Windows XP Visual Styles the BGCOLOR attribute is ignored when a non empty text button is created.